 Cordyceps works on a cellular level to support energy and endurance long-term.
 It does this by supporting your body’s production of ATP, the molecule that carries energy within cells.
 One thing that most people are short on in the morning is energy, and Cordyceps is here to help with that!

 Lion’s Mane for mental clarity and focus in the morning

-Lion’s Mane, Hericium erinaceus, is a nootropic that has been used for centuries to promote brain health and cognitive function.
-This mushroom is known to increase Nerve Growth Factor (NGF), a protein that regulates the growth, maintenance, proliferation, and survival of neurons in the brain.
+Lion’s Mane, Hericium erinaceus, is a nootropic that has been used for centuries to support brain health and cognitive function.

 Lion’s Mane can also help with:

 Chaga has historically been used as a coffee substitute because of its bitter, earthy taste.
 If you’re not ready to cut coffee out of your routine, you can add it to your cup of joe in the morning to reap the benefits of this powerful adaptogen.